 Fire departments and senior citizen groups may obtain copies of Remembering When: a falls and fire prevention program for older adults from the State Fire Marshal Division.
 Additionally, Risk Watch: Unintentional Injuries, a school-based injury prevention curriculum for pre-school through grade 8, is available to any interested school or fire department (while supplies last).
-Fire departments interested in participating in a smoke alarm installation program should contact the State Fire Marshal's office for additional information.
+Fire departments interested in participating in a free smoke alarm installation program funded by a recent federal grant should contact the State Fire Marshal's office for additional information.